Top Jobs Students Should Prepare to Fill by 2022

 Success in the world of finance obviously depends on a certain set of hard skills, including capabilities in financial ratio analysis and modeling, along with the computer software used for conducting these tasks.

 The industry has numerous certifications that are used as benchmarks, including the much-valued Chartered Financial Analyst (CFA) designation.

-And as one of the most competitive industries around, it’s impossible to succeed in finance without a strong work ethic and high degree of professionalism.
+And as one of the most competitive industries around, it’s impossible to succeed in finance without a strong work ethic and a high degree of professionalism.

 Here’s a simple fact: the world’s population is expected to rise to approximately 8 billion people by 2025.
 That’s 500 million more people in the next seven years.

 So, just like financial expertise, the need for health services is here to stay.
 That bodes well for a future career as a physician – or any other medical doctor.